SANY and OCHA Sign Partnership Agreement at HNPW 2026

 On March 11, CBI hosted a panel discussion on the role of corporate philanthropy in global humanitarian action, bringing together representatives from foundations, companies, and non-governmental organizations.
 SANY Foundation shared its response to the 2025 floods in Sumatra, where it collaborated with Indonesia's National Disaster Management Agency (BNPB) and KADIN to deploy 13 units of heavy equipment for more than two weeks, helping reopen multiple emergency access routes.
 Danxi noted that the private sector's equipment, networks, and resources make it a critical force in global crisis response when mobilized through collaboration.

-Following the discussion, SANY Foundation and OCHA held the MoU signing ceremony, committing to integrate SANY's industrial expertise, technological innovation, and global network into international humanitarian response.
-Kareem Elbayar, CBI Programme Coordinator, emphasized that governments, businesses, and civil society must work together to effectively address global disasters and safeguard communities.
+Following the discussion, SANY Foundation and OCHA held the MoU signing ceremony, committing to integrating SANY's industrial expertise, technological innovation, and global network into international humanitarian response.
+Kareem Elbayar, CBI Programme Coordinator, emphasized that governments, businesses, and civil society must work together to address global disasters and safeguard communities effectively.

-The agreement, together with the SANY America Community Disaster Response Fund launched at CONEXPO-CON/AGG 2026 on March 5, represents a key step in SANY's broader effort to advance the Global Machinery Relief Alliance, pooling equipment, technology, and global networks to support coordinated humanitarian response, in pursuit of a world where no community faces disaster alone.
+The agreement represents a key step in SANY's broader effort to advance the Global Machinery Relief Alliance, pooling equipment, technology, and global networks to support coordinated humanitarian response, in pursuit of a world where no community faces disaster alone, demonstrating SANY's resolve to leverage innovation and industrial expertise for the greater good.